HealthSafe ISMS - Context of the Organisation and Interested Parties - (PENDING APPROVAL)

 4. Interested Parties and Their Requirements (Clause 4.2)

-| Interested Party | Relevant Requirements | Addressed within ISMS |
+| Interested Party | Relevant Requirements/Expectations | How the ISMS Addresses these Requirements |

 |---|---|---|